ecgaebler/Rokean/README.md

 bar,42
 bat,492
 ```
 - The **dictionary.txt** file should have one word per line.
-It's okay for words to have punctuation or whitespace in them; each line is parsed as a single string anyway.
+It's okay for words to have punctuation or whitespace in them, but avoid commas; they may cause problems when exporting the final dictionary.